 The master Windle Suite offers a kingsize bed and one kingsize sofa bed.
 The en-suite comes with rolltop bath and shower.
 The Henson sleeps four in a kingsize and two singles.
 Freshen up in the en-suite shower room.
 The Eastman provides a kingsize and a single with another en-suite shower room.

-The Mezzanine sleeps two, and Victoria sleeps a further two in a kingsize and two single beds, and the Victoria adds a sink.
+The Mezzanine sleeps four with a kingsize and two single beds, and Victoria sleeps a further three in a kingsize and a further single bed, the Victoria adds a sink.
 Finally, the Bailey provides a kingsize bed.
 No en-suite?
 No sweat.
 Pick from two gorgeous bathrooms.

 Sometimes, for children, the giddy expectation of a holiday isn’t matched by the reality.
 Not here.
 Minton Hall piles the fun high, then piles it some more.
 Get things going in the indoor swimming pool, 33 feet long, six feet deep and heated to 30 degrees.
 Splash away a few merry hours.